tedneward/Azgaarnoth/Creatures/CraniumRats.md

 >- **Languages** telepathy 30 ft.
 >- **Challenge** 0
 >___
->***Telepathic Shroud.***.
-The cranium rat is immune to any effect that would sense its emotions or read its thoughts, as well as to all divination spells.
+>***Telepathic Shroud.*** The cranium rat is immune to any effect that would sense its emotions or read its thoughts, as well as to all divination spells.
 >
 >#### Actions
->***Bite.***.
-Melee Weapon Attack: +4 to hit, reach 5 ft., one target.
+>***Bite.*** Melee Weapon Attack: +4 to hit, reach 5 ft., one target.
 Hit: 1 piercing damage.
 >
 >#### Bonus Actions
->***Illumination.***.
-The cranium rat sheds dim light from its exposed brain in a 5-foot radius or extinguishes the light.
+>***Illumination.*** The cranium rat sheds dim light from its exposed brain in a 5-foot radius or extinguishes the light.
 >

 ---